-Curriculum teams continued to review and amend the course offer ahead of, and during, the year, ensuring it would be more robust with increased progression routes and a greater emphasis on qualification achievement and employment outcomes for learners.
-Whilst retaining the essential ethos of the College, the ongoing drive to develop opportunities for formal accreditation alongside the well-established non-accredited provision, has continued, with a further increase in external accreditation in the Vocational Curriculum and Arts.
-A new childcare course at level 3 was introduced successfully while courses in business admin and medical admin were discontinued and replaced with vocational courses more directly aligned to the current job market.
-Short courses providing an introduction to Quickbooks were trialled and will be offered again in 2019/20 alongside the introduction of some longer AAT courses commencing in September 2019.
-This has been well received by learners, evidenced in enrolment numbers.
+Curriculum teams continued to review and amend the course offer for 2019/20, ensuring it would be more robust with increased progression routes and a greater emphasis on qualification achievement and employment outcomes for learners.
+Whilst retaining the essential ethos of the College, the ongoing drive to develop opportunities for formal accreditation alongside the well-established, non-accredited provision has continued, with a further increase in external accreditation in the vocational curriculum and arts, and a review of the qualifications offered, the establishment of AAT accountancy qualification courses being an example.
+This has been well received by learners, evidenced in enrolment numbers and what was predicted to be excellent achievement had it not been for the pandemic.
+The increasing need to be highly responsive to emerging unemployment and the need for retraining and refocussing on new skills and readiness for work, has been a focus for the College over the summer and will be developed in 2020/21.